Find out electric field intensity due to a uniformly charged infinite plane sheet?

 Let us calculate electric field due to this sheet.

-The suitable Gaussian surface would be a rectangular parallelepiped of cross sectional area A. It is clearly visible from above fig that, only the two faces1 and 2 will contribute to the flux (the unit vector image is andimage are parallel to each other).
-The electric field lines are perpendicular to the other faces and therefore, do not contribute to the total flux.
+The suitable Gaussian surface would be a rectangular parallelepiped of cross sectional area A. It is clearly visible from above fig that, only the two faces1 and 2 will contribute to the flux (the unit vector is and

-Therefore electric flux over these edges image are equal and add up (As the unit vector to surface 1 is in –x direction while for surface 2, it is in +x direction).
+Therefore electric flux over these edges are equal and add up (As the unit vector to surface 1 is in –x direction while for surface 2, it is in +x direction).

 That is net flux through the Gaussian surface=2 EA

-where image is the unit vector in the direction of the outward normal to the sheet of charge.
+where is the unit vector in the direction of the outward normal to the sheet of charge.

 The nature of charge distribution decides the direction of electric field vector.

-If image>0 , the direction of image is directed outwards.
+If >0 , the direction of

-If image<0 , the direction of image is directed inwards.
+If <0 , the direction of

 It is clear from the above expression that E is independent of the distance of the point from the plane charged sheet.